Al-Rayan International School

 - In order to gain a DISTINCTION mark for a unit students must complete all of the Pass criteria, all of the Merit criteria plus all of the Distinction criteria to the required standard.

 Students must produce the evidence stated in the assessment evidence.
-It must fulfill the requirements exactly as stated in the grade criteria.
-The criteria for merit and distinction focus on improving the quality of the evidence and demonstrating higher-level skills, not producing more evidence.
+It must fulfil the requirements exactly as stated in the grade criteria.
+The criteria for merit and distinction focus on improving the quality of the evidence and demonstrating higher level skills, not producing more evidence.